westpoint-robotics/os-setup/ubuntu22_ros2.md

 - `echo "source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash" >> ~/.bashrc`

 ##### 4. Extend length of History
-- In the ~/.bashrc file change the below settings to lengthen the history file.
+In the bashrc file change the below settings to lengthen the history file.
 Just add a couple of zero’s to each setting.
+- `gedit ~/.bashrc`
 - HISTSIZE=100000
 - HISTFILESIZE=200000